CORPORATE GOVERNANCE

 - to review with the external auditors, their evaluation of the system of internal controls, the management letter and management’s response;

-- to establish policies and procedures to assess on an annual basis the suitability, objectivity and independence of the external auditors.
+- to assess on an annual basis the suitability, objectivity and independence of the external auditors.
 The ARMC is to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements;

 - to review any letter of resignation from the external auditors and any questions of resignation or dismissal; and